Study: More People Drinking, Alcohol Abuse On The Rise

 The findings, which were recently published in a medical journal found the trend is particularly troubling among certain groups of people.

-George Solis breaks down the research and as more on why the findings are alarming to many in the medical community.
+George Solis has more on the research and why the findings are alarming to many in the medical community.

-The research also gives those who partake in the occasional recreational drink something to think about
+The research also gives those who partake in the occasional recreational drink something to think about.

 Many people have their own measure of what’s considered “one drink too many.”